IATA-Cargo/ONE-Record/working_draft/API/docs/security/authn-transport-layer.md

 It is used to encrypt data sent between a client (such as a web browser or a ONE Record client) and a server (such as a website, a REST API or a ONE Record server) to prevent unauthorized access or tampering of the data while it is in transit.
 It works by establishing a secure, encrypted connection between the client and server, which is authenticated using digital certificates.

-Without Transport Layer Security, a third party could intercept and read sensitive information such as API credentials and private data as it is transmitted.
+Without TLS, a third party could intercept and read sensitive information such as API credentials and private data as it is transmitted.
 However, relying solely on TLS encryption, does not ensure security.

 **Workflow:**

-1) A ONE Record client connects to the ONE Record server
+1. A ONE Record client connects to the ONE Record server
-2) The ONE Record server presents its TLS certificate (issued by a trusted authority)
+2. The ONE Record server presents its TLS certificate (issued by a trusted authority)
-3) The ONE Record client verifies the ONE Record server's certificate
+3. The ONE Record client verifies the ONE Record server's certificate
-4) ONE Record client and ONE Record server exchange data over an encrypted TLS connection
+4. ONE Record client and ONE Record server exchange data over an encrypted TLS connection

 ```mermaid
     sequenceDiagram